Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 -   *The regression model includes only a few of the many causal factors that formed the soil*.

--   *The covariates used in regression are often only proxies of the true soil forming factors*.
+-   *The covariates used in regression are often only incomplete proxies of the true soil forming factors*.

 -   *The covariates often contain measurement errors and/or are measured at a much coarser scale (i.e. support) than that of the soil that needs to be mapped*.

-As a result, soil spatial regression models will often have a substantial amount of residual variance, which may well be larger than the amount of variance explained by the regression itself.
+As a result, soil spatial regression models will often display a substantial amount of residual variance, which may well be larger than the amount of variance explained by the regression itself.
 The residual variation can subsequently be analysed on spatial structure through a